Diamond Rock: Napoleonic Wars

 The rock remained in French hands until 1809, when the British recaptured it in the invasion of Martinique.
 When Martinique was traded back to France in 1815, Diamond Rock was included, and it has not traded hands since.

 Battle of Diamond Rock in literature

 There is a now-obscure poem of some forty four-line stanzas based on the incident, titled "The Diamond Rock".

 The author "Sea Lion" (the pseudonym of Geoffrey Bennett, a career naval officer), based his 1950 novel The Diamond Rock on the 1804 event, as did Dudley Pope in his 1976 novel Ramage's Diamond.

-A song called "The Island of Diamond Rock" released in January 2024, by Keyes, has the British classification of the island as a ship as its main subject.
+A song called "The Island of Diamond Rock" released in January 2024, by Jordan Keyes, has the British classification of the island as a ship as its main subject.

 Natural history

 The rock is a volcanic plug, a remnant of the strong volcanic activity that affected the region some one million years ago.
 However, a Captain Hansen of the Norwegian steamship Talisman reported that on 13 May 1902, he observed what he took to be a volcanic eruption from a hole in the rock.
 This was at the time of the devastating volcanic eruption of Mount Pelée that destroyed Saint Pierre.
 Hansen did not investigate further.

 Like the other 47 islets that circle Martinique, the rock has its own ecological characteristics.
 It is sunnier than the main island, drier, and subject to a long seasonal dry period.
 Today it is covered in undergrowth and cacti.

 Relatively inaccessible and inhospitable, the island is uninhabited, which has permitted it to remain a sanctuary for a species that had been believed to be extinct.
 A nature survey has suggested that Diamond Rock is probably the last refuge for a species of reptile once endemic to Martinique, the couresse grass snake (Liophis cursor).
 This snake was last seen on Martinique in 1962 and has not been encountered since then.
 It is now considered to be extinct.